Malloreddus recipe (Sardinian gnocchi)

 In a large pot on medium to high heat, add a generous drizzle of olive oil

-Once they turn golden in colour, add half a cup of wine
+Add the half a cup of wine

-Next, add the Passata, bay leaves and the basil leaves
+Next, add the passata, bay leaves and the basil leaves

 Finally, add the half teaspoon of nutmeg, and allow to simmer for a few minutes before taking off the heat